snowel/RED-copy/lib/README.md

 #### Corruption Awareness

 `IsCorrupt(data []bit, multiplicity byte) int` checks is a slice of type `bit` with known multiplity has any sign of corruption.
-A return values of `-1` indicates no corruption, otherwise the indicated intiger show the index of possible corruption.
+A return values of `-1` indicates no corruption, otherwise the return value shows the index of possible corruption.